 - Leans on You.
 Some dog owners can hardly sit or stand without their canine leaning against their legs or standing on their feet.
 You may have heard that this behavior is a sign that your dog is trying to dominate you with his weight, but that’s merely a myth.
 Leaning is actually a sign of affection for many dogs.
 It’s a way for your pup to cuddle and get attention from his favorite human.
 So next time your pup leans on your legs, smile and show him some love.

 - Shreds Paper.
 Ever come home to find a room covered in toilet paper confetti?
 Has your dog actually eaten your homework for real?
 Well, you’ve got a canine paper shredder on your hands.
 And the reason all your favorite paperbacks are ruined is simple: Shredding paper can be fun.
 Some dogs just enjoy the feeling of tearing something up with their mouths.
 After all, in the wild, dogs often tear up their prey.
 Beyond the fact that cleaning up this sort of mess gets old really fast, this behavior can actually be dangerous.
 Dogs who swallow paper can have digestive issues, and ingesting too much paper can cause an intestinal blockage.
 So keep paper products out of your dog’s reach and redirect the behavior by giving him a toy to chew on, like a stuffed Kong or food puzzle.

 If your dog has some of these strange behaviors, it’s completely normal.
-If you find your dog has some other odd behaviors that you are concerned about, be sure to give us a call, and we can answer and questions you have.
+If you find your dog has some other odd behaviors that you are concerned about, be sure to give us a call.